ArchLabs/ARCHLabs.github.io/README.md

 - Thank you all for your support and love over the years.

+- The community has wanted to stay together so join us at either our ArchLabs & Friends [Discord](https://discord.gg/9dk4Jdvc) or [Matrix](https://matrix.to/#/#archlabs&friends:matrix.org)

 - Signing Off - The ArchLabs Team.

 - R.I.P.
 ArchLabs Linux.